dib-lab/2020-paper-sourmash-gather/manuscript.md

 reference genomes for metagenome read mapping.

-For mock metagenomes (Figure @fig:mapping (A) and (B)), there is a close correspondence between mapping and k-mer assignment rates, while for actual metagenomes, mapping assignment rains tend to be more higher.
-This may be because the mock metagenomes are largely constructed from strains with known genomes, so most 31-mers match exactly; while the gut and oil well metagenomes contain a number of strains where only the species is present in the database, and so exact k-mer matching is less forgiving than mapping.
+For mock metagenomes (Figure @fig:mapping (A) and (B)), there is a close correspondence between mapping and k-mer coverage, while for real metagenomes (Figure @fig:mapping (C) and (D)), mapping coverage tends to be higher.
+This may be because the mock metagenomes are largely constructed from strains with known genomes, so most 31-mers match exactly, while the gut and oil well metagenomes contain a number of strains where only the species is present in the database, and so mapping performs better.
 Further work is needed to evaluate rates of variation across a larger number of metagenomes.